mumoshu/division/README.md

 Firstly, install division's brigade gateway into your Kubernetes cluster:

 ```
-$ helmfile -f brigade-div-gateway.yaml \
-  --set cluster=mycluster1 apply
+$ ./init mumoshu/uuid-generator app1
 ```

-Or run the gateway locally:
+And run the gateway locally, or remotely via the helm chart:

 ```
 $ div gateway --cluster mycluster1
 ```

-Then, update your CircleCI pipeline to run:
+Then, run the `div deploy` command to deploy your project onto the specified Kubernetes cluster:

 ```
 $ div deploy \